denisstasyev/cds2021-workshop-pwa/README.md

 document.querySelector("meta[name=theme-color").content = "blue";
 ```

-5. Theme Color can be adjusted to support light/dark themes with CSS Media
+5. Theme Color can be adjusted to support light/dark themes with CSS Media (and could be different for different HTML-pages)

 ```html
 <meta name="theme-color" content="#bb7162" media="..." />